parkerjgit/algorithms/markdown/arrays_and_strings/strings.md

 }
 ```

+Notes:
+* Greedy algorithm, compare with other slinky problems

 ---
-## Convert char to/from UTF-16 and Base 36 encoding.
+## Convert char to/from UTF-16 and Base 36 encoding - 2 min

 Typical to use UTF-16 to encode alpha-numeric characters in javascript, but Base 36 or hexatridecimal is also useful b/c digits are represented with numerals 0-9 and letters a-z, so for example its very easy to generate a random alpha-numeric id.